 If you email a large group of people, use BCC so spammers can’t get a hold of the list.
 Conversely, if someone includes you in a long list of CC’ed email addresses, don’t hit “reply all” without carefully considering the alternatives.

 Finally, set a strong password on your email account and change it every so often.
-Read through our guidelines if you’re not sure what constitutes a strong password.
+Read through our guidelines if you’re not sure what constitutes a strong password or use a password strength checker if you’re still unsure how strong yours is.

 Now, let’s get on with encryption.